 Long Drawer Gift Wrap Storage

-If you're lucky enough to have extra drawer space that's long enough to accommodate a roll of wrapping paper, then this method is a gorgeous and functional way to store wrapping paper and accessories.
+If you have extra drawer space that's wide enough to accommodate a roll of wrapping paper, then this method is a gorgeous and functional way to store wrapping paper and accessories.
 Long storage boxes (that can live under a bed) work well, too, if your drawers are already full.

 08 of 16